-As a wholesaler, Preferred Advantage is in a unique position and will help you solve your most challenging risk.
-We have specialized expertise in professional liability and property & casualty exposures.
+As a wholesaler, Preferred Brokerage is in a unique position and will help you solve your most challenging risk.
+We have specialized expertise in complex risks.

 What follows are frequently asked questions regarding working with a wholesaler.
 Please contact us today to learn more.